MADE-Apps/MADE.NET/docs/articles/intro.md

 - InternalServerErrorObjectResult, an `ObjectResult` type that returns an Internal Server Error (500) with the optional `ModelStateDictionary` of validation errors.
 - JsonResult, a custom `ActionResult` that serializes a value as JSON with a configurable HTTP status code.
+- ForbiddenObjectResult, an `ObjectResult` type that returns a Forbidden (403) response.
-- ControllerBaseExtensions, providing `Json` and `InternalServerError` helper methods for controller actions.
+- ControllerBaseExtensions, providing `Json`, `InternalServerError`, and `Forbidden` helper methods for controller actions.

 <span class="button">